jeffrafter/jeffrafter.github.io/content/blog/terraform-and-aws/index.md

 Again we'll want to set the `bucket` value to the name of the bucket we've just created (replace `example-state` with your chosen name).

-> Wait - why aren't we using `var.region` and `var.state_bucket` variables?
+> Wait - why aren't we using `var.region`, `var.profile`, and `var.state_bucket` variables?
 Terraform reads the values for the `backend` resource very early in its lifecycle; because of this you cannot use variable interpolations and it cannot utilize the values in the `provider` node.
 All of the values need to be redeclared as shown.

 With this new configuration in place we can check the plan: